growilabs/growi-docs/docs/en/admin-guide/management-cookbook/audit-log.md

 # Audit Log

-This function allows you to list who performed actions such as login, logout, page creation, and page deletion, and when.
+Actions taken by users, such as login, logout, and create page, can be viewed and searched from the administration screen.

 ![audit-log](/assets/images/audit-log.png)